 Meeting investment goals is the primary focus of her Investment Committee work, using expertise in asset allocation, global economic conditions, and portfolio construction.
 Manager selection and evaluation is a critical part of her ongoing responsibilities.
 She enjoys identifying and nurturing the talent needed for the long run sustainability of organizations.

-Ms. Allison serves on behalf of Helmsley Charitable Trust, Historic New England, Brigham and Women’s Hospital, South Shore Conservatory, Olin College of Engineering, and Wheeler School.
-Ms. Allison received her B.A. from Tufts University in Economics.
+Ms. Allinson serves on behalf of the Helmsley Charitable Trust, Historic New England, Brigham and Women’s Hospital, South Shore Conservatory, Olin College of Engineering, and Wheeler School.
+Ms. Allinson received her B.A. from Tufts University in Economics.
 She has attended Executive Education seminars at Oxford, Princeton, and Yale Universities.

 Jeannine Caruso is a senior executive with extensive financial experience encompassing corporate finance, private equity, and endowment management across varied professional settings.